Kuwait at the Olympics

 Kuwait has competed in 12 Summer Games.
 To date, Kuwait has won three bronze Olympic medals.
+The nation has never participated in any Winter Olympic Games.

 In the 1992 Barcelona Games, Kuwait received a bronze medal in the then-demonstration sport of taekwondo.
 Their first Olympic medal was a bronze for double trap shooting, won by Fehaid Al-Deehani at the 2000 Olympics in Sydney.
 Their second was also a bronze won by Al-Deehani in the men's trap at the 2012 Summer Olympics in London.
-In 2016, Al-Deehani won the gold medal for men's double trap as an independent athlete.
+In 2016, Al-Deehani won the gold medal for men's double trap as an independent athlete, as the Kuwait Olympic Committee had been suspended by the International Olympic Committee (IOC) for the second time in five years due to governmental interference.

 The National Olympic Committee for Kuwait was formed in 1957.
 It was recognized by the International Olympic Committee in 1966, but has been suspended twice in the past ten years.